Housesitting in Edinburgh with TrustedHousesitters

 Asking about exact locations is really important before you commit, especially if you do not have a car and will have to rely on public buses or trains.

-We learned that tough lesson (one of many) during our long-term house sit in Ireland.
+I learned that tough lesson (one of many) during this long-term house sit in Ireland.

 Some homeowners will let you use their cars while they are away.
 This varies greatly and is often dependent upon insurance options, so don’t rely on this as a definitive option!